 Brookline, along with Cambridge and Somerville, added its first stations in the Hubway network during the summer of 2012, providing enhanced individual mobility and increased urban connectivity for all residents of the participating municipalities.
 Brookline features four Hubway stations: (1) the Brookline Village MBTA Station, (2) Washington Square, (3) near Coolidge Corner in the Beacon Street median, and (4) JFK Crossing at the intersection of Harvard and Thorndike Streets.

 Bike sharing has a number of benefits for the Town of Brookline.
-It can provide access to services, social activities and transit for people who might otherwise drive.
-A bike share system also has a positive effect on public health by encouraging exercise and improving our carbon footprint.
-In addition, by reducing demand for parking and roads, bike sharing can actually benefit those who drive as well as those who participate in the network.
+It provides access to services, social activities and transit for people who might otherwise drive.
+Bike sharing also has positive effects on public health by encouraging exercise and improving our carbon footprint.
+In addition, by reducing demand for parking and roads, bike sharing actually benefits those who drive as well as those who participate in the network.